- John Madden

 - Release Date

 Based on the novel by Get Shorty and Out of Sight writer Elmore Leonard, the story involves similar themes of cool hitmen, old-time crooks, and down-and-out hoods all trying to make it.
-Their sometimes labyrinthine interactions make the clichés throughout seem interesting, while Leonard’s pulpy, realistic dialogue usually makes up for the rest.
-And like those book-to-film adaptations, Killshot boast some notable celebrities and impressive talent behind the camera.
-It’s even apologetically enjoyable as rainy day amusement.
+Their sometimes labyrinthine interactions make the clichés throughout seem interesting, while Leonard’s pulpy dialogue usually makes up for the rest.
+And like those book-to-film adaptations, Killshot boasts some notable celebrities and impressive talent behind the camera.
+It’s enjoyable as rainy day amusement.

 In one of those twisting, convoluted plot developments not worth explaining within this review, ex-steelworker Wayne (Thomas Jane) and his estranged wife Carmen (Diane Lane) eye Toronto mob hitman Armand “Blackbird” Degas (Mickey Rourke) and his Elvis-wannabe lout Richie Nix (Joseph Gordon Levitt).
-Just seeing them means curtains for the unhappy couple, who are trying to work through a trial-separation that he doesn’t want and she can’t explain.
-When they’re targeted by the killer duo, the couple is forced to live together in witness protection.
+Just seeing them means curtains for the unhappy couple, who are trying to work through a trial separation that he doesn’t want, and she can’t explain.
+When the killer duo targets them, the couple is forced to live together in witness protection.

 Carmen’s problem with Wayne is never really made clear.
-He seems like a nice-enough fella.
+He seems like a nice enough fella.
 After all, he’s Tom Jane, and how can anyone compete with that?
-But inexplicably she doesn’t want him back and refuses to try.
-That we never learn the exact cause of Carmen’s beef with her husband remains the key plot hole, and the central reason we’re emotionally distant from these characters.
-Fortunately, the star-power of Diane Lane and Thomas Jane creates the false yet entirely watchable sense of substance where there is none.
+But inexplicably, she doesn’t want him back and refuses to attempt to repair their relationship.
+That we never learn the exact cause of Carmen’s beef with her husband remains the key plot hole and the central reason we’re emotionally distant from these characters.
+Fortunately, their star power creates a false yet entirely watchable sense of substance where there is none.

 Meanwhile, Blackbird, a Native American who’s strayed from the ways of his reservation to become an assassin-for-hire, lives by a strict code that says no loose ends.
-And yet, he joins with unpredictable upstart Nix because the wild-child evokes his dead brother.
+And yet, he joins with unpredictable upstart Nix because the wild child evokes his dead brother.
 Rourke lends his gruff role some needed gravitas, whereas Gordon-Levitt’s performance could be called overacting, but instead is appropriately annoying.
-By the way the story plays out, he’s meant to aggravate and irritate, if only for that sense of satisfaction the audience feels when he gets his comeuppance.
+As the story plays out, he’s meant to aggravate and irritate, if only for that sense of satisfaction the audience feels when he gets his comeuppance.
 Blackbird finds himself in-too-deep, as he begins to actually care for Nix’s trashy girlfriend (Rosario Dawson) and realizes he’s losing his edge.

-Shakespeare in Love director John Madden unravels his yarn without much finesse or style, which is just how screenwriter Hossein Amini (The Wings of the Dove) spun it.
-Involving on a basic level where we’d prefer the central characters weren’t killed, the movie feels chopped-up with motivations suspiciously absent and background stories altogether missing.
-Entire characters were removed (including one played by Johnny Knoxville) during the long post-production process in an attempt to streamline the story, but the deficient sense of purpose leaves the simplified structure feeling detached.
+Shakespeare in Love director John Madden unravels this yarn without much finesse or style, which is just how screenwriter Hossein Amini (The Wings of the Dove) spun it.
+Involving on a basic level where we’d prefer the central characters weren’t killed, the movie feels chopped up with motivations suspiciously absent and background stories altogether missing.
+Entire characters were removed (including one played by Johnny Knoxville) during the long post-production process in an attempt to streamline the story.
+Still, the deficient sense of purpose leaves the simplified structure feeling detached.

-So while Killshot might not have earned any awards or garnered much at the box-office attention, it certainly deserved better than to be dumped on the direct-to-video wayside.
-Advertise the cast, build-up the “from the writer of Get Shorty and Out of Sight” angle, and the Weinsteins might have made themselves a few million in theaters on celebrity name recognition alone.
-Apparently a few million wasn’t worth their time, which is the worst kind of show business logic out there.
+So while Killshot might not have earned any awards or garnered much box office attention, it certainly deserved better than to be dumped on the direct-to-video wayside.
+Advertise the cast, build up the “from the writer of Get Shorty and Out of Sight” angle, and the Weinsteins might have made themselves a few million in theaters on celebrity name recognition alone.
+Apparently, a few million wasn’t worth their time, which is the worst kind of show business logic out there.
 Prove them wrong.
 Rent this movie.